Anis Chedly

-Anis Chedly (انيس الشاذلي; born 19 February 1981) is a Tunisian judoka who competed in the super heavyweight division (+100 kg) and open class.
+Anis Chedly (انيس الشاذلي; born 19 February 1981), also known as Anis Chedli or Anis Al-Chedli, is a Tunisian judoka who competed in the super heavyweight division (+100 kg) and open class.
 He is also a six-time African, and two-time World Cup champion in the same category, and won the gold medal at the 2007 All-Africa Games in Algiers, Algeria.
 At the 2008 Summer Olympics, Chedly was eliminated in the first preliminary round of the men's +100 kg, after being defeated by France's Teddy Riner, who eventually won the bronze medal.
 He was also the nation's flag bearer at the opening ceremony.